demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 1. Go to your Microsoft Azure portal, and from the left navigation pane select **Azure Active Directory > App registrations**.
 2. Search for and click **Demisto Bot**.
 3. Click **API permissions > Add a permission > Microsoft Graph > Application permissions**.
 4. For the following permissions, search for, select the checkbox and click **Add permissions**.
   - User.Read.All
   - Group.ReadWrite.All
   - Calls.Initiate.All
   - Calls.InitiateGroupCall.All
   - OnlineMeetings.ReadWrite.All
+  - ChannelMember.ReadWrite.All
+  - Channel.Create

 5. Verify that all permissions were added, and click **Grant admin consent for Demisto**.
 6. When prompted to verify granting permissions, click **Yes**, and verify that permissions were successfully added.